Beloved1310/blogpostbApi/README.md

 - Deployment
 - Tools Used
 - Built-With
+- Comments
-- Acknowledgement
+- Additions

 # Installation

 - Visit the github respository [github respository link](https://github.com/Beloved1310/blogpostbApi)
-- Clone the api to your Desktop from github.
+- Clone the application programming interface to your Desktop from github.

   > navigate to the **_code_** button on the repository.